Board of Trustees

 There is an old Hebrew saying that I hold very close to my heart ‘Confine not your children to your own understanding, for they were born in a different time’.
 That’s what makes understanding children’s learning so important to me.

-To contact a member of the Board of Trustees, please email bot@matakana.school.nz or write care of the school office.
+To contact a member of the Board of Trustees, please email bot@matakana.school.nz or write care of the School Office.
 Emails will be directed to the Board Chair.
 You may also leave a message at the office on 422 7309.